teesloane/Auth-Boss/README.md

 **Some important notes on HTTP Basic Authentication:**

 - The example authorization header above does not look like a username and password, but that is because it is base64 encoded.
 IT IS NOT ENCRYPTED.
 - USE HTTPS if you are using Basic Auth.
 If you just use HTTP, authentication credentials are sent to a server as PLAIN TEXT.
 THIS IS BAD.
 A user's username and password are being sent over the wire merely as base64 encoded text — which is trivial to decode.
-By using HTTPS / SSL you are ensuring that data sent from the client to the server is encrypted.
+By using HTTPS / TLS you are ensuring that data sent from the client to the server is encrypted.
-- The use of HTTPS / SSL might make Basic Auth a viable method for your authentication solution but there are still some caveats to consider.
+- The use of HTTPS / TLS might make Basic Auth a viable method for your authentication solution but there are still some caveats to consider.
 - There needs to be _some_ sort of caching of a username / password, _because_ HTTP requests are stateless; credentials _have_ to be sent to the server on every request.
 - Where are you going to cache a user's password + username?
 Will it be visible in a cookie?
 Is that secure?
 You could perhaps run an encryption algorithm on credentials and store it as a cookie, but it's still publicly visible in your browser.
 Continuing on...
-- When the password arrives at the server, it will be hashed by your encryption algorithm (which you absolutely should have ) to see if it matches the password in the database for that specific user.
+- When the password arrives at the server, it will be hashed by your encryption algorithm (which you absolutely should have) to see if it matches the password in the database for that specific user.
 Some people may argue that hashing a password on every (protected) request is not an efficient use of your server.
 I have no say in this matter because I don't know.
-But consider that idea as you look into other authentication methods.
+But consider that as you look into other authentication methods.

 **Links**

 Some of these links are opinionated.
 I did not find many articles discussing Basic Auth, although it seems to still be a viable option for companies today.

 - [Basic Authentication on OWASP](https://www.owasp.org/index.php/Basic_Authentication)